andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 The provided [TextCallbackHandler](https://docs.oracle.com/javase/8/docs/jre/api/security/jaas/spec/com/sun/security/auth/callback/TextCallbackHandler.html) simply prompts and reads from the command line for answers to authentication questions.

 Once the LoginContext instance is created we call its *login* method, which calls methods in the Krb5LoginModule to perform the login and authentication.
 The Krb5LoginModule will utilize the TextCallbackHandler to obtain the user name and password.
-Then the Krb5LoginModule will use this information to get the user credentials from the Kerberos KDC
+Then the Krb5LoginModule will use this information to get the user credentials from the Kerberos KDC.

 The Krb5LoginModule populates the Subject contained within the LoginContext class with a Kerberos Principal representing the user and the user's credentials (TGT) in Subject's private credential set, as mentioned previously.